icabetong/ludendorff-web/README.md

-# Keeper
+# Ludendorff

 **Warning: Construction Ahead!**

-Keeper is our capstone project that is a client app used in asset tracking and management of the CLIRDEC in Central Luzon State University.
+Ludendorff is our capstone project that is a client app used in asset tracking and management of the CLIRDEC in Central Luzon State University.

 ## Built with